Shan-light/Security-Analyst-Linux-Lab/README.md

-# File-Permissions-In-Linux
+# Security-Analyst-Linux-Lab
-The research team at my organization needed to update file permissions for specific files and directories within the projects directory.
-The existing permissions did not accurately reflect the required authorization levels, posing a potential security risk.
-To enhance system security and ensure proper access control, I reviewed, verified, and updated file and directory permissions using Linux commands.
+Practice managing files and directories in Linux using Bash commands.

 ## Objectives
-This project focuses on enhancing system security by managing and updating file permissions in a Linux environment.
-It demonstrates how to use basic Bash commands to review, modify, and organize files and directories while ensuring proper access control.
-The tasks simulate a real-world scenario for a security analyst responsible for maintaining secure directory structures and accurate documentation.
+This project demonstrates how to manage files and directories in Linux using basic Bash commands.
+The tasks simulate a real-world scenario for a security analyst who needs to organize directories and maintain proper documentation.

 ## Skills Learned
+- Navigating the Linux file system using Bash

+- Creating and removing directories with mkdir and rmdir

-- Navigated and managed files and directories using Bash commands
+- Moving, renaming, and deleting files with mv and rm

-- Verified and updated Linux file permissions to ensure proper access control

-- Applied principles of least privilege and secure file management
+- Editing text files with the nano editor

-- Used chmod, chown, and ls -l to analyze and modify permission settings
+- Verifying directory structures and file contents with ls and cat

-- Practiced documentation and command-line efficiency for system administration

-- Strengthened understanding of Linux security fundamentals relevant to cybersecurity roles
+- Applying file management practices used by system administrators and security analysts

+- Documenting tasks and changes in a structured way

 ## Tools Used
 - Linux (Bash Shell): For executing file and directory management commands